Developer Guide

 - Implements the

-interface and can thus be stored in theFilteredList<Renderable>
+Renderableinterface and can thus be stored in theFilteredList<Renderable>. - Contains a

 3.2.4.
 State component